peteryzhang6/The-Law-of-One/MBS Complex/Brain.md

 **Ra:** I am Ra.
 The most normal for the adept is the following: the indigo stimulation activating that great gateway into healing, magical work, prayerful attention, and the radiance of being; and the stimulation of the violet ray which is the spiritual giving and taking from and to Creator, from Creator to Creator.

 This is a desirable configuration.

+61.13: Could you tell us the purpose of the frontal lobes of the brain and the conditions necessary for their activation?

+**Ra:** I am Ra.
+The frontal lobes of the brain will, shall we say, have much more use in fourth density.

+The primary mental/emotive condition of this large area of the so-called brain is joy or love in its creative sense.
+Thus, the energies which we have discussed in relationship to the pyramids — all of the healing, the learning, the building, and the energizing — are to be found in this area.
+This is the area tapped by the adept.
+This is the area which, working through the trunk and root of mind, makes contact with intelligent energy and through this gateway, intelligent infinity.